devOpifex/titan/docs/guide/metrics.md

 ```

 So why would you use a Counter when a Gauge does the same and more?
 Because this is stored and processed differently by Prometheus.
 Prometheus is, at its core, a time series database and will take the metric type into account when reporting metrics.

+!!! warning
+    Gauges and counters are fundamentally stored as different data types; do not simply switch one for the other, think thoroughly about what you measure.

 ## Histogram